forestryio/forestry.io/hugo/content/docs/hosting.md

 Pick up your favorite continuous delivery service to publish your static website.

-As a headless CMS, Forestry's responsability is to provide a user-interface for editors and developers working with static sites hosted in a Git repository.
-When it comes to automate your deployments and host your static website on a CDN, it's the responsability of a continuous deployment and hosting service.
+As a headless CMS, Forestry's responsibility is to provide a user-interface for editors and developers working with static sites hosted in a Git repository.
+When it comes to automate your deployments and host your static website on a CDN, it's the responsibility of a continuous deployment and hosting service.

 Here are some services that will happily do the job for you, most offer generous free plans.